USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 touch pipelines/05_hello_default.nf
 ```

 **Concept:** `params` make a pipeline configurable *without editing code*.
-Set a default in the script, override it on the command line.
+You can set default values in the script and override them on the command line.

 Open `05_hello_default.nf` in the VS Code editor and copy and paste the script below: